 In 2014, Dr Joerg F. Maas of Stiftung Lesen/ German Reading Foundation took over as Chair of EURead.
 Diana Gerald, CEO at Book Trust, and Gerlien van Dalen, CEO at Stichting Lezen, are Co-Chairs of EURead.

-As a former bookseller, I have a passion for reading and not a single day goes by that I don’t grab a book.
-In Europe, more than 73 million people are illiterate – an alarmingly large number.
-In order to address this educational and social problem we need to promote literacy in Europe and familiarize all age groups with reading.
-That’s why I appreciate the various national initiatives as well as the European network EURead, which aim at getting people in Europe enthusiastic about reading.
+As a former journalist, I have a passion for reading and writing, and not a single day goes by that I don’t grab a book or write some notes.
+These acts which are daily practice for me, are not for more than 73 million people in Europe who are illiterate – an alarming large and growing number.
+The ability to read significantly influences education, integration and income of all citizens in Europe and in the worId.
+In order to address this problem, we need to promote literacy in Europe, and familiarize all age groups with reading.
+This is why I appreciate the various national initiatives as well as the European network EURead, which aim at getting people in Europe enthusiastic about reading.

 For further information, please contact EURead via Stiftung Lesen/German Reading Foundation: